 He also notes using a cloud-based solution provides fleet operators with the ability to get real-time access to every aspect of their fuel management capabilities.

-“This is conceivably one of the biggest game changers for fleet operators who have been looking for a solution which can provide them with current information in order to control and seamlessly manage their entire fleet at their fingertips.”
+“This is conceivably one of the biggest game changers for fleet operators who have been looking for a solution to provide them with current information in order to control and seamlessly manage their entire fleet at their fingertips.”